 |Strap-in Car Seat Adapters||None||None||None||None||None|

 Our Analysis and Test Results

-Chicco is the largest baby brand in Europe as part of the Artsana Group, which is a holistic lifestyle company with products for everything from baby feeding to cosmetics and medical supplies.
-Founded by Enrico Catelli, the Chicco (kee-ko) brand has created baby products that support baby from pregnancy to preschool and are available in more than 120 countries.
+Chicco is the largest baby brand in Europe as part of the Artsana Group, a holistic lifestyle company with products for everything from baby feeding gear, which appears in our best baby bottle review, to cosmetics and medical supplies.
+Founded by Pietro Catelli, Chicco (kee-ko) develops juvenile products for pregnancy up to preschool and is sold in over 120 countries.

 Weight and Folded Size

 With a weight of 17.9 lbs, the Liteway is a heavier lightweight stroller, with few in this review weighing more.
 This stroller folds to 7,196.70 cubic inches making it one of the heaviest and largest in the group.